Schille/Schille.github.io/content/projects/campervan.md

 {{ slider(images=["img/bob/bob17.jpg", "img/bob/bob18.jpg", "img/bob/bob19.jpg"], width=800, height=400) }}

 With each iteration, I became more happy about the result.
-It feels like everything is where it belongs to.
-Maybe I am just used to it.
+It feels like everything is where it belongs, but maybe I am now just used to it.
 The limited space is filled very thoroughly to make use of every inch in the RV.

-## Peek into the Details
+## A Peek into the Details

 ### The Kitchen
+Bob's kitchen has everything you need for tasty meals.
+The cooktop is located near the large sliding door to allow steam and smog to escape.
+The sink can only be used if the bed is not slid out.

+{{ resize_image(path="img/bob/bob16_kitchen1.jpg", width=800, height=550, op="fill") }}

+**1a:** Cooker Control
+**1b:** Cooktop
+**2:** Foldable sink (covert)
+**3:** Fridge with freezer
+**4:** Slide-out trash bin
+**5:** Multiple drawers of different sizes
+**6:** Foldable countertop extension

 #### Webasto Diesel Cooker
+This [Webasto Diesel Cooker](https://www.webasto-comfort.com/int/product-overview/product/show/diesel-cooker-x100/) is one of my highlights in the van.

+{{ resize_image(path="img/bob/webasto_cooker.jpg", width=800, height=550, op="fill") }}

+It is connected to the diesel tank of the van, thus no need for additional onboard gas to generate heat for cooking.
+It is not as fast as a gas-based cooker, but it is still practical, easy to clean, and looks fantastic.
+It is controlled with a little panel that provides an on/off button, a button to activate the high-elevation mode and a temperature dial.
+One drawback is that the lowest temperature position is already very hot.
+That makes it a bit difficult to cook meat thoroughly (or anything that requires low heat for some time).
+However, there are two cooking fields (which cannot be controlled separately) and the second field (two flames) is always colder than the first (three flames).
+An indicator in the middle lights up when the surface is hot, but once it turns off the surface can still be very hot.
+I assume it is purely time-controlled and does not measure the surface temperature.
+The whole unit is actively cooled by a little fan operating inside.

+{{ resize_image(path="img/bob/webasto_cooker1.jpg", width=800, height=450, op="fill") }}

 #### Webasto Fridge (Isotherm)
+I decided to buy a [compressor fridge from Webasto](https://www.webasto-comfort.com/en-uk/comfort-solutions/recreational-vehicle-comfort/fridges/).
+It provides a fridge and an integrated freezer with very low energy consumption.
+The noise level is very low, too.
+The fridge has proven itself in the endurance test.

 ### The Seating Area